Maggie Teyte: Legacy

 The Musicians' Benevolent Fund sponsors a prize in her honour.
 The Maggie Teyte Prize of £2,000, which is coupled with the Miriam Licette Scholarship of £3,000, is open to women singers under the age of 30.
 The winner is offered a recital in association with the Friends of Covent Garden for the Royal Opera House.

+Her grand-nephew, Gary O'Connor, published a biography about Teyte in 1979, entitled The Pursuit of Perfection.